oliviermizero/MySQLFinalProject/README.md

 # MySQL Final Project

-A Java-based CRUD application for managing DIY projects using MySQL database and JDBC.
+A Java-based CRUD and T-SQL application for managing DIY projects using MySQL database and JDBC.

-## 🚀 Features
+## Features

 - **Create** new projects with details (name, estimated/actual hours, difficulty, notes)
 - **Read** and list all projects